-Although I grew up as a quintessential Florida beach girl, I have a true appreciation for the natural beauty of snow capped mountains and the mountain lifestyle.
-When the opportunity arose to join our friends on their annual ski trip to Breckenridge, Colorado, we were all in!
+Although I grew up as a quintessential Florida beach girl, I have a true appreciation for the natural beauty of snowcapped mountains and the mountain lifestyle.
+When the opportunity arose to join our friends on their annual trip, we were all in!
+Keep reading for the ultimate ski trip guide to Breckenridge.

 Before You Go To Breckenridge